 A graduate program focused on public leadership, community/labor organizing, and social economy

-Housed within the CU Denver Political Science Department, the New Directions program offers a Master's Degree in Political Science, and graduate level certificates in Public, Non-Profit, and Community Leadership, labor/community organizing, and Social Economy.
-We offer a practice-based, civic engagement curriculum with three broad tracks of study:
+Housed within the CU Denver Political Science Department, the New Directions program offers a Master's Degree in Political Science, and graduate level certificates in Public, Non-Profit, and Community Leadership, Labor & Community Organizing, and Social Economy.
+Our three tracks of study include:

-- Community and labor organizing - including developing expertise in labor unions and community-based organizational leadership.
+- Community and labor organizing - including developing leaders in labor unions and community-based organizations

-All of our programs and courses develop our students' political acumen necessary for being effective leaders and agents of social change in neighborhoods, governmental jurisdictions, labor unions, community-based organizations.
+All of our programs and courses develop our students' political acumen, enabling them to be effective leaders and agents of social change in neighborhoods, governmental jurisdictions, labor unions and community-based organizations.

 - Weekend Intensive and Online Courses.
 All courses in the program can be taken in an intensive weekend-retreat format, allowing completion of a class in just three separate weekends of work.
 The program also offers a growing range of online graduate courses.
-Together, weekend and online courses allow substantial flexibility to our students, many of whom have work during the week or have other personal and family obligations.
+This class format consisting of weekend and online courses allows substantial flexibility to our students, many of whom work full-time or have other personal and family obligations.

 - Practical, Professional-Development Curriculum.
-In addition to taking traditional graduate seminars, students in the program are encouraged to build their studies around internships and independent study partnerships with local non-profits, labor community partners, community-based organizations and government agencies.
-Final masters projects are typically designed in consultation with community partners, so as to have real-world relevance and impact.
+In addition to traditional coursework, students in the program are encouraged to build their studies around internships and independent study partnerships with local non-profits, labor unions, community-based organizations and government agencies.
+Final masters projects are typically designed in consultation with community partners so as to have real-world relevance and impact.

-- Community Leaders Scholarship Program.
-Partnerships with Denver-area non-profits and community-based organizations allow some students to win a community leaders scholarship, providing students with financial support to develop a program of study around the real-world needs of a specific community partner.
+- Community/Labor Leaders Scholarship Program.
+Partnerships with Denver-area community-based organizations and labor unions allow select students to obtain Community/Labor Leaders Scholarships, which provide students with financial support to develop a program of study around the real-world needs of a specific community partner.

 - Alumni Network.
 The Center for New Directions has a long record of educating masters students who have moved on to leadership positions across Colorado, serving as elected government leaders, town managers, university officials, non-profit directors, and public policy researchers and advocates across the state.
-This alumni network hels establish credibiltiy to students' degree from the New Directions program and is a resource that has proven beneficial to many of our graduates seeking opportunities both during and after graduate school.
+This alumni network is a resource that has proven beneficial to many of our graduates seeking opportunities both during and after graduate school.